Bianca Dye: Television

-In the early 2000's, Dye hosted Access All Areas on Arena until she left the role in June 2004.
+In the early 2000s, Dye hosted Access All Areas on Arena until she left the role in June 2004.

 While hosting the breakfast show on Wollongong's i98 in 2010, Dye co-hosted a regional entertainment show on WIN Television called Daily with Susie and Bianca with Susie Elelman.

 Throughout her career, Dye has appeared on numerous national television programs as a commentator, including Today, Nine News Now, Sunrise, The Morning Show, A Current Affair and 20 to 1.

 Dye has guest hosted Studio 10 and was as a panelist on Beauty and the Beast.
 She has also been a contestant on Thank God You're Here, Ready Steady Cook, Celebrity Dog School, Celebrity Singing Bee and Australia's Brainiest.
 Dye was also an entertainment reporter for Mornings with Kerri-Anne.

 Awards

 Personal life

-Dye openly and regularly shares updates pertaining to issues surrounding her fertility and her desire to become a parent which has included undergoing IVF treatment.
+Dye has regularly shared updates pertaining to problems with her fertility and her desire to become a parent, which has included undergoing IVF treatment.

-In 2017, Dye alleged that a former boyfriend physically assaulted her after she had broken up with him when she was aged in her early 20's.
+In 2017, Dye alleged that, when she was aged in her early 20s, a former boyfriend physically assaulted her after she had broken up with him.
 Speaking about the issue of domestic violence, Dye told her on-air colleagues and listeners: "I was in a situation where I was terrified and I was crying in the kitchen with a knife in my hand because he punched me twice, he threw my Jack Russell up against the wall... he cracked a rib and he choked me".

 At the age of 29, Dye was diagnosed with generalised anxiety disorder.

-In 2018, Dye accused the radio industry of being rife with a sexist and sleazy culture where it was common for men to make inappropriate and unwanted advances towards female colleagues.
+In 2018, Dye accused the radio industry of being rife with a sexist and sleazy culture and it was common for men to make inappropriate and unwanted advances towards female colleagues.

 In 2022, she was in a relationship with former rugby league player Justin Morgan.

-Dye has had an ongoing fued with Ajay Rochester.
-After Rochester appeared on I'm a Celebrity...Get Me Out of Here! in 2019, she accused Dye of having leaked stories about her to the media in the past.
-Dye denied this.
-Rochester also told Dye during a radio interview that she told the story of how she and Dye had fallen out "more than once" while on I'm a Celebrity Get Me Out of Here but the footage was never aired.
+Dye has had an ongoing feud with Ajay Rochester.
+After Rochester appeared on I'm a Celebrity...Get Me Out of Here! in 2019, she accused Dye of having leaked stories about her to the media in the past, which Dye denied.
+Rochester also told Dye during a radio interview that she told the story of how she and Dye had fallen out "more than once" while on I'm a Celebrity...Get Me Out of Here but the footage was never aired.